Wealth Club – Compelling investments for experienced investors

 Performance

-Mercia has invested £125.1 million into 148 EIS and SEIS companies and generated exit proceeds of £31.3 million, with a remaining portfolio balance of £98.3 million (September 2024).
-Past performance is not a guide to the future; as can be expected, there have also been failures.
+Since 2013, Mercia has invested £139.1 million in over 150 EIS companies, returning £31.6 million to investors, with a remaining portfolio balance of £107.1 million (September 2025).
+Past performance is not a guide to the future.

-Mercia EIS fund – performance per £100 invested in each tax year
+Performance per £100 invested per tax year

 Risks – important